aaronmck/Maul/README.md

 A basic tool to pull the specified barcoded reads from a set of FASTQ files.
 Maul can handle single and dual barcoded runs.
 The input is expected to be in either fastq or gziped fastq files (ending in .fq.gz).
-The input files need to be separated into three or four files: one fastq for the first read, one fastq for the second read, and one or two fastqs respectively for single or dual barcoded libraries.
+The input files need to be separated into three or four files:

+- one fastq for the first sequenced read
+- one fastq for the second read (optional)
+- one or two fastqs respectively for single or dual barcoded libraries.

 Maul optionally outputs a file with read counts for each barcode combination, as well as a sorted histogram file for unknown barcodes that were seen during parsing.
 The maximum edit distance can be set for barcodes allowing X number of mismatches.
 Be careful with this parameter, as many barcode libraries are designed with an edit distance of 3 between individual barcodes, so setting this parameter above 1 could result in barcode switches.
 Set this to zero if you'd like to be more stringent about barcode parsing.

 Building
 ==============